1948–49 Port Vale F.C. season

-The 1948–49 season was Port Vale's 37th season of football in the English Football League, and their fourth full season in the Third Division South.
-A promotion campaign soon tailed off into an unremarkable mid-table finish, as bad form persuaded the club to sell off Bill Pointon for a then-club record fee.
+The 1948–49 season was Port Vale's 37th season of football in the English Football League and their fourth full season in the Third Division South.
+Under manager Gordon Hodgson and chairman William Holdcroft.
+After promising early form, Vale's promotion hopes fizzled out into a mid-table 13th‑place finish, accumulating 39 points from 42 league matches (14 wins, 11 draws, 17 losses).

+In the FA Cup, Vale were eliminated in the First Round, ending hopes of a cup run early in the season.
+Walter Aveyard emerged as both league and season top scorer, netting 13 goals.
+The average home attendance stood at 12,069, with the lowest turnout recorded at 7,738 for the Millwall match on 18 December 1948.
+Vale's largest victories were 3–0 wins on three separate occasions, while their heaviest defeats came by 4–1 scorelines twice.

+Overall, the season proved steady but unspectacular, as early promotion ambitions gave way to the realities of inconsistent form and the club's decision to sell Bill Pointon for a then‑club record fee in search of financial and on‑field balance.

 Overview

 Third Division South

-The pre-season saw the club attempt to sign Huddersfield Town's star forward Peter Doherty, when this failed Gordon Hodgson instead signed Liverpool left-wing duo Stan Palk and Mick Hulligan for £10,000.
+The pre-season saw the club attempt to sign Huddersfield Town's star forward Peter Doherty when this failed Gordon Hodgson instead signed Liverpool left-wing duo Stan Palk and Mick Hulligan for £10,000.
 Striker Walter Aveyard was also signed from Birmingham City, despite his belief that a leg injury had finished him.
-Fans were convinced promotion to the Second Division was possible, and so there was a surge in season ticket sales.
+Fans were convinced promotion to the Second Division was possible, as was chairman William Holdcroft.
+So, there was a surge in season ticket sales.

 The season started with seven points from the opening four games, leaving the club top of the table.
 The season-high 18,497 fans that turned up for a 3–0 win over Aldershot were impressed by the skill of the three new signings.
+This followed on from a 3–0 win over Reading the previous week.
+They did lose by a goal to nil at Brighton & Hove Albion on 4 September, though Aveyard played most of the game as a passenger after sustaining an injury.
+Two days later, Vale beat league leaders Swindon Town by two clear goals.
 The club's good form continued to the end of September, despite the sale of Walter Keeley to Accrington Stanley for £1,500 – who had found himself relegated to the sidelines by Hulligan's good performances.
 After this Hulligan broke his ankle, whilst other injuries also hit the squad.
 Six weeks of six defeats in seven games followed, leaving Vale sixth from bottom.
-During this spell Joe Dale was offloaded to Witton Albion, as Hodgson attempted to fill the gaps in the first team with young reserves.
-Winning three games on the trot, the Vale put an end to this bad spell, also keeping three clean sheets.
+During this spell, Joe Dale was offloaded to Witton Albion as Hodgson attempted to fill the gaps in the first-team with young reserves.
+Winning three games on the trot, the Vale ended this bad spell and kept three clean sheets after Tommy Cheadle was moved to the forward lines to add weight to the attack.